edgio-docs/edgio-docs/guides/nuxt.md

 ## Prefetching

-The `{{ PACKAGE_NAME }}/nuxt/module` builds a service worker that enables prefetching using the XDN and injects it into your app's browser code.
+The `{{ PACKAGE_NAME }}/nuxt/module` builds a service worker that enables prefetching using {{ PRODUCT_NAME }} and injects it into your app's browser code.
 The service worker is based on Google's [Workbox](https://developers.google.com/web/tools/workbox) library.
 The entry point for the service worker source code is `sw/service-worker.js`.
 If your app has an existing service worker that uses workbox, you can copy its contents into `sw/service-worker.js` and simply add the following to your service worker:

 ```js
 import { Prefetcher } from '{{ PACKAGE_NAME }}/prefetch/sw'
 new Prefetcher().route()
 ```

-The above allows you to prefetch pages from the XDN's edge cache to greatly improve browsing speed.
+The above allows you to prefetch pages from {{ PRODUCT_NAME }}'s edge cache to greatly improve browsing speed.
 To prefetch a page, add the `Prefetch` component from `{{ PACKAGE_NAME }}/vue` to any `router-link` or `nuxt-link` element:

 ```jsx
 <template>